ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcAdminObjs.md

 Trace admin objects control what is traced and how.

-A trace admin object can be associated with one or more modules, one or more classes, or one or more instances of a class.
+A trace admin object can be associated with one or more modules, one or more classes, or one or all instances of a class.

 **Class and Module Tracer**